Mondays or Tuesdays

 1-4 people

 Learn to sew or knit in your own environment using your own equipment.
 Great if you want one to one support with a specific project or you have a small group of friends who'd like to learn to sew or knit together.
+Suitable for all levels

 1-2 people £80/2 hour session